-- Lab staff should aim to be blood 'custodians' - Collective responsibility, blood stocks, patient safety etc. - BUT be mindful of urgency and clinical situation and not delay blood provision.... - Review all requests know the clinical details up front - Active bleeding?
-If not: - Check for recent results can ask for blood tests before issue if non-urgent - Individual plans for transfusion dependent patients (NICE 24) - Single unit transfusions stable, non-bleeding patients - Clear guidelines (lab and clinical) - Support from haematology medical staff, Transfusion Committee, Trust Board backing
+- Lab staff should aim to be blood 'custodians'

+- Collective responsibility, blood stocks, patient safety etc. etc.

+- BUT be mindful of urgency and clinical situation and not delay blood provision....

+- Review all requests know the clinical details up front

+- Active bleeding?
+If not:

+- Check for recent Hb

+- Check clotting for FFP

+- You can ask for blood tests before issue if non-urgent

+- Clear guidelines (lab and clinical)

+- Support from haematology medical staff

+- Transfusion Committee backing

+- Trust Board backing